kohesive/injekt/README.md

             addSingletonFactory { DontCreateUntilWeNeedYa() }

-            // or lets only have one database connection per thread, basically a singleton per thread addPerThreadFactory { JdbcDatabaseConnection(Injekt.get()) }  // wow, nested injektions!!!
+            // or lets only have one database connection per thread, basically a singleton per thread addPerThreadFactory { JdbcDatabaseConnection(Injekt.get()) }  // wow, nested injections!!!

-            // or give me a new one each time it is injekted addFactory { LazyDazy() }
+            // or give me a new one each time it is injected addFactory { LazyDazy() }

             // or be weird and use extension functions on classes that are visible while in this lambda